Support our Temple family with your calendar-year 2023 Annual Financial Commitment.

-Please assist us in keeping our records current by completing all sections of the form, even if we have your information on file from previous years, and kindly return by December 31, 2020.
-Should we not receive your form, we will assume no changes in your pledge payments for the coming year, and will continue to process your Annual Commitment payments for 2020 accordingly and will add the new Security Assessment as indicated.
+Please assist us in keeping our records current by completing all sections of the form, even if we have your information on file from previous years, and kindly return it by December 31, 2022.
+Should we not receive your form, we will assume no changes in your pledge payments for the coming year, and will continue to process your Annual Commitment payments for 2023 accordingly, and will add the new Security Assessment as indicated.

-Last year, we introduced a new “Security Assessment” of $100 per family or $50 per individual congregant, which you will see on this year’s Financial Commitment Forms.
+In 2020, we introduced a new “Security Assessment” of $100 per family or $50 per individual congregant, which you will see on this year’s Financial Commitment Forms.
 To clarify, this assessment is not intended to be optional (except for all those under the age of 40).
-It is in addition to our customary Annual Financial Commitment / Dues, and provides needed security measures to keep everyone who enters our facilities safe from harm, protection from the rising threat of cyber security, and the intensified sanitation required in response to the COVID pandemic.
+It is in addition to our customary Annual Financial Dues that provide needed security measures to keep everyone who enters our facilities safe from harm and to protect against the rising threat of cyber security.

 Why am I required to make an Annual Commitment in order to belong to the Temple?

 Membership at a religious institution should not be evaluated with the same criteria as membership at a health club; it is about supporting our warm and embracing environment, which provides engaging spiritual and meaningful life-cycle experiences for a diverse population.
-While Endowment allocations, tuition and other fees provide a substantial portion of our income, we are still dependent on our Annual Financial Commitments / Dues as a significant source of revenue (70%) to pay the salaries to attract and retain high caliber clergy and staff, cover our day-to-date operating expenses, care for our facilities, and underwrite many of our programs.
+While Endowment allocations, tuition, and other fees provide a substantial portion of our income, we are still dependent on our Annual Financial Commitments / Dues as a significant source of revenue (70%) to pay the salaries to attract and retain high-caliber clergy and staff, cover our day-to-day operating expenses, care for our facilities, and underwrite many of our programs.

 Is there a minimum requirement?